All flight path maps/Riyadh to Jeddah

 Saudi Arabia's interior is almost always clear; the Hejaz can occasionally be cloudy in winter.
 Desert and mountain terrain are visible year-round.

-What is the best side of plane for Riyadh to Jeddah?
+What is the best side for Riyadh to Jeddah?